 - Non-Sponsored Speakers

 It is the policy of Georgia Southern to permit the limited use of facilities by the general community in a manner which does not compete with the ongoing programs of the University.
 Speakers who are not sponsored by a campus organization may request permission to engage in speech activities on campus.
 Request forms are available in the Reservations Office located inside the Russell Union Student Center.
 Request forms must be submitted no later than forty-eight (48) hours prior to the date and time of the reservation in order to provide University staff sufficient time to process the request, enter the reservation in the reservations database and notify Public Safety of the anticipated presence of a non-University-affiliated speaker(s) on campus.
 A request will be approved unless it is determined that the speaker or speech will constitute or create a substantial likelihood of material interference with the normal orderly decisions and processes of the University or with the requirements of appropriate discipline.
-In the event such a determination is made and a request is denied, the applicant may request a hearing as described below.The University shall assign all non-campus, non-sponsored speakers to the University’s designated Free Speech Zone during the scheduled operating hours of the Russell Union building.
-Subject to the days and times of operation, the University shall assign speakers for the date and time requested, unless another reservation has already been made for the Free Speech Zone at that date and time.
-In the event that the space is already reserved, the University will assign the speaker to the Free Speech Zone for an alternate date and/or time of the applicant’s choice.
+In the event such a determination is made and a request is denied, the applicant may request a hearing as described below.The University shall assign all non-campus, non-sponsored speakers to the University’s Designated Public Forum Area during the scheduled operating hours of the Russell Union building.
+Subject to the days and times of operation, the University shall assign speakers for the date and time requested, unless another reservation has already been made for the Designated Public Forum Area at that date and time.
+In the event that the space is already reserved, the University will assign the speaker to the Designated Public Forum Area for an alternate date and/or time of the applicant’s choice.
 In order to facilitate ease of scheduling and access to facilities for University-affiliated events, reservations for non-sponsored speakers will not be made earlier than fourteen (14) business days in advance of the requested reservation date(s).
 In addition, no group or individual may reserve the space for more than three (3) consecutive days at a time.
 If, at the end of a three-day reservation, the space has not been reserved by another group or individual, the same group or individual will be eligible to reserve the space again.
 Under no conditions will a non-campus, non-sponsored speaker be permitted to sell items or solicit funds on campus.
 Members of the same group or organization dealing with the same general topic will be considered one speaker for purposes of this Speaker Policy.